Being Cabin Crew | The Ugly Truth Part 5

 (Bart) I answered my own safety question and contributed to the briefing.
 During the briefing, Laurence commented that the A/C we were flying on was named Emilene Heany.
 I happened to know that this A/C was named after a little girl who won a competition to name the aircraft.
 Laurence shocked me with his next comment, which was “Its nobody important, just someone who won a competition”.
 Once the briefing was over, the crew were looking at each other in disbelief and were all completely unmotivated.

-What’s so offensive about that and why the crew were looking at each other in disbelief and felt completely demotivated I have no idea.
+Although it may not be the best of choice of words, why it’s offensive and the crew were looking at each other in disbelief and felt completely demotivated I have no idea.
 The truth is they were not offended and were not looking at each other in disbelief.
-This is just another of Bart’s lies.
+This is just more of Bart’s lies.

-Bart states in his complaint “I happened to know this A/C was named after a little girl who won a competition to name the aircraft.”
-Having read that it made me curious once again about who Emmeline Heaney was because I was under the impression she was an adult.
+Bart states in his complaint “I happened to know this aircraft was named after a little girl who won a competition to name the aircraft.”
+Having read that it made me curious once again about who she was was because I was under the impression she was an adult.

 Having Googled it again I found out from a post on an airline forum the person who won the competition was Leslie Heaney.
 He named the aircraft after his daughter Emmeline.
 So what Bart has said is not correct.